cross-seed/cross-seed.org/docs/tutorials/injection.md

        `http://user:pass@localhost:8080/rutorrent/RPC2` (if you have ruTorrent
        installed).
 See the [reference](../basics/options#rtorrentrpcurl) for
        more details.
+    3. Set your [`outputDir`](../basics/options#outputdir) option to a directory that rTorrent will have access to. `cross-seed` will send the .torrent file path to rTorrent.
+If you are using docker, the mount for this path must be the same for both containers.
 2. Start or restart `cross-seed`.
 The logs at startup will tell you if `cross-seed` was able to connect to rTorrent.